-Applicants to the English Honours course at St. Stephen's are advised to consider carefully the rigorous demands of the programme as a whole.
-The English course offered under CBCS is several notches higher than the English that is read at the school level.
+Applicants to the English Honours course at St. Stephen's are advised to carefully consider the rigorous demands of the programme as a whole.
+The English course offered under LOCF is several notches higher than the English that is read at the school level.
 The performance expected of a student who opts for English Literature is correspondingly higher.
-The website descriptions of individual courses offered will give applicants an idea of what precisely to expect over the three years.
+The descriptions of individual courses offered available on the College website will give applicants an idea of what to expect over three years.
 At the same time, the information there also aims at providing a sense of the exciting intellectual experience that awaits an applicant who is accepted into the Department.
 English Studies today is trans-disciplinary in the texts, authors and genres it comprises and in the analytical or theoretical approaches it employs.
-You will read Shakespeare, Romantic poetry, Victorian poetry, and significant works in the novel genre, besides exploring the Hellenic and Indic classics in translation.
-You will have ample space to delve into Nobel award winning postcolonial authors from Africa, Asia, North and Latin America, and Modern Europe.
-At the same time, you will explore different schools of theory and develop a sensitive alertness to a wide range of contextual frames-political, sociological and philosophical.
+You will read Shakespeare, Romantic poetry, Victorian poetry, and significant works in the genre of the novel, besides exploring the Hellenic and Indic classics in translation.
+You will have the opportunity to read Nobel award winning postcolonial authors from Africa, Asia, North and Latin America, and Modern Europe.
+At the same time, you will get to explore different schools of theory and develop a sensitive alertness to a wide range of contextual frames-political, sociological and philosophical.
 You will also share in the discovery, in translation, of what has, over time, become somewhat 'foreign' to many of us: Indian literature in regional languages.
-To do so, the incoming first year student is expected to have read widely, and be intellectually curious in a way that transcends the rather limited ambit of syllabi and examinations.
+To be able to do so, the incoming first year student is expected to have read widely, and be intellectually curious in a way that transcends the rather limited ambit of syllabi and examinations.
 Prospective students are also required to have reasonably well-developed writing skills.

 Our Faculty is uniquely qualified to challenge the student and develop these aptitudes.
-With advanced Degrees from prestigious American, British, European and Indian Universities and in a range of specializations, they bring into classes and tutorials pedagogical approaches as extensive and variegated as the works you are expected to enjoy and master.
+With advanced Degrees from prestigious American, British, European and Indian Universities and in a range of specializations, they bring into classes and tutorials pedagogical approaches as extensive and various as the works you are expected to read and engage with.
 The tutorial practices in the Department are both rigorous and exciting.
-Extra- and co-curricular contacts between faculty and students are an accepted and valued part of the learning experience at St. Stephen's.
-The Poetry Society, English Literary Society, Shakespeare Sabha, Shakespeare

-Society, and Fine Arts Society are only some of the avenues where the extra-curricular lives of our faculty and students take shape.
+The extra- and co-curricular interface between faculty and students are an accepted and valued part of the learning experience at St. Stephen's.
+The Poetry Society, English Literary Society, Shakespeare Sabha, Shakespeare Society, and Fine Arts Society are only some of the avenues where the extra/co-curricular lives of our faculty and students take shape.